graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-soft-thinking.md

 Conventional reasoning models generate long reasoning traces, which are typically constrained to the expressivity of the model's vocabulary.
-The discretisation of reasoning makes it hard to explore multiple paths or ideas, and limits the model's ability to ``think'' about abstract concepts, as it is always forced to express its thoughts in natural language.
+The discretisation of reasoning makes it hard to explore multiple paths or ideas, and limits the model's ability to  "think" about abstract concepts, as it is always forced to express its thoughts in natural language.

 Recent works have looked into *latent* thoughts, such as [Coconut](https://arxiv.org/abs/2412.06769) and